-- The Society further enhanced our paid family leave benefits and supports in 2023.
+- The Society has an enhanced suite of paid family leave benefits and supports.
 Pay on maternity leave is topped-up to 100% of salary for 26 weeks; paternity leave of 12 weeks is granted at 100% pay and four weeks' of parents' leave is topped up to 100%.
-The Society also provides paid leave for employees undergoing fertility treatment. - The Society, in 2023, launched a new menopause policy and guidelines and held a training webinar for staff and management on supporting menopause in the workplace.
+The Society also provides paid leave for employees undergoing fertility treatment. - The Society has a menopause policy and guidelines in place for staff and management on supporting menopause in the workplace.
 This is part of our commitment to supporting our employees at every stage of their lives and careers. - The Society operates a flexitime policy for relevant roles.
 This allows for flexibility on start and finish times, allowing members of staff to adjust their hours of work to suit their personal circumstances, without loss of pay.
-The Society also operates a hybrid working model, with remote working three days per week for relevant staff members. - $\sum{i=1}^{n}$ - We are committed to equal and inclusive recruitment practices, and being a diverse and inclusive place to work.
-In 2022, we held unconscious bias training for hiring managers and the HR team, to support diversity and equality in hiring.
-This will be repeated in 2024.
+The Society also operates a hybrid working model, with remote working three days per week for relevant staff members. - The Society launched a Domestic Violence Policy in 2024, which provides leave and supports for any staff member who is a victim of domestic violence.